13g7895123/music/docs/prompts.md

    - Internal Server Error Preprocessor dependency "sass" not found.
 Did you install it?
 Try `npm install -D sass`.
 24. 修復以下問題
    - The requested module '/node_modules/.vite/deps/axios.js?v=62d2edcd' does not provide an export named 'AxiosInstance'
+25. 修復以下問題
+   - The requested module '/node_modules/.vite/deps/vue-router.js?v=a186076c' does not provide an export named 'NavigationGuardNext'